yt-project/yt/doc/source/analyzing/analysis_modules/merger_tree.rst

 .. sectionauthor:: Stephen Skory <sskory@physics.ucsd.edu>
 .. versionadded:: 1.7

+.. note:: At the moment the merger tree is not yet implemented using new
+    halo catalog functionality.

 The Halo Merger Tree extension is capable of building a database of halo mergers over a set of time-ordered Enzo datasets.
 The fractional contribution of older 'parent' halos to younger 'child' halos is calculated by comparing the unique